Quadrilateral is one of the types of polygons which has four sides and four interior angles as mentioned in the chapter

-about its sides, diagonals. angles and its different types.
+This chapter has details about sides, diagonals. angles and different types of quadrilaterals.

 Quadrilateral is a plane closed figure formed by joining four line segments.
 It is a polygon with four sides.
-Quadrilateral has four sides, four vertices and four angles.
+The quadrilateral has four sides, four vertices and four angles.

 Quadrilateral ABCD has four angles viz. ∠DAB, ∠ABC, ∠BCD and ∠CDA.
 We can write these angles as ∠A, ∠B, ∠C and ∠D respectively.